 Ureteral spasm, spasm of vesical sphincters and urinary retention have been reported.

 Hydromorphone hydrochloride produces dose-related respiratory depression by acting directly on brain stem respiratory centers.
 Hydromorphone hydrochloride also affects centers that control respiratory rhythm, and may produce irregular and periodic breathing.
 If significant respiratory depression occurs, it may be antagonized by the use of naloxone hydrochloride.
 The usual adult dose of 0.4 to 0.8 mg given intramuscularly or intravenously, promptly reverses the effects of morphine-like opioid agonists such as hydromorphone hydrochloride.
 In patients who are physically dependent, small doses of naloxone may be sufficient not only to antagonize respiratory depression, but also to precipitate withdrawal phenomena.
 The dose of naloxone should therefore be adjusted accordingly in such patients.
-SInce the duration of action of hydromorphone hydrochloride may exceed that of the antagonist, the patient should be kept under continued surveillance; repeated doses of the antagonist may be required to maintain adequate respiration.
+Since the duration of action of hydromorphone hydrochloride may exceed that of the antagonist, the patient should be kept under continued surveillance; repeated doses of the antagonist may be required to maintain adequate respiration.
 Apply other supportive measures when indicated.

 Drug Abuse and Dependence

-Hydromorphone hydrochloride is a Schedule II narcotic.
-Psychic dependence, physical dependence, and tolerance may develop upon repeated administration of narcotics; therefore, hydromorphone hydrochloride should be prescribed and administered with caution.
+Hydromorphone hydrochloride is a Schedule II opioid.
+Psychic dependence, physical dependence, and tolerance may develop upon repeated administration of opioids; therefore, hydromorphone hydrochloride should be prescribed and administered with caution.
 However, psychic dependence is unlikely to develop when hydromorphone hydrochloride is used for a short time for the treatment of pain.
-Physical dependence, the condition in which continued administration of the drug is required to prevent the appearance of a withdrawal syndrome, usually assumes clinically significant proportions only after several weeks of continued narcotic use, although some mild degree of physical dependence may develop after a few days of narcotic therapy.
+Physical dependence, the condition in which continued administration of the drug is required to prevent the appearance of a withdrawal syndrome, usually assumes clinically significant proportions only after several weeks of continued opioid use, although some mild degree of physical dependence may develop after a few days of opioid therapy.
 Tolerance, in which increasingly large doses are required in order to produce the same degree of analgesia, is manifested initially by a shortened duration of analgesic effect, and subsequently by decreases in the intensity of analgesia.
 The rate of development of tolerance varies among patients.

 Signs and Symptoms: